Snowy Owl Sighting At Frenchman’s Bay in Ontario

-After one failed attempt, Bob and I made our way back to the shores of Frenchman’s Bay in Pickering to see if we could spot the Snowy Owl that has been making its stay there during the past winter.
+After one failed attempt, Bob and I made our way back to the shores of Frenchman’s Bay in Pickering, Ontario, to see if we could spot the Snowy Owl that has been making its stay there during the past winter.
 We drove to a little park on the east shore of the bay, and started scanning with our binoculars.

 This was our view of Frenchman’s Bay when we first arrived at Progress Frenchman’s Bay East Park.
 It took a good 20 minutes of scanning the surface of the frozen bay before I picked out what I thought to be the hard-to-distinguish white owl.
-It was on the ice on the far side of the bay, approximately in front of the yacht club.
+The Snowy Owl was on the ice on the far side of the bay, approximately in front of the yacht club.

 In order to get close enough for picture taking, we drove around to the yacht club where we walked out on a series of docks for a better vantage point.